From the owner:

 Guaranteed Low Cost

 Enjoy the lowest price around for first aid training.
-Only pay $99 for your certified Red Cross Standard First Aid course.
-Elsewhere you’re paying approximately $130 with HST factored in.
+Only pay $109 all inclusive for your certified Red Cross Standard First Aid course.
+Elsewhere you’re paying at least $130 with HST factored in anywhere else.
+Financially it’s the best deal you’ll find!

 all for charity

-Not only are you paying the lowest price, but every dollar goes to charity… and you get some of it back! $79 of the $99 cost comes back to you as a charitable tax receipt.
-The other $20 goes to the Red Cross… another repuable charity that benefits from your help.
+Not only are you paying the lowest price, but every dollar goes to charity… and you get some of it back! $89 of the $109 cost comes back to you as a charitable tax receipt.
+The other $20 goes to the Red Cross… another reputable charity that benefits from your help.

 supporting your community

 By learning these valuable life saving skills, you can come to the aid of friends, family, co-workers, and anyone else in your community.
 The more people are trained, the more likely someone around you in a time of need will know how to help.
-There are 51 more people in your community ready to help because they took our charity courses last year.
+There are several dozen more people in Milton trained in first aid and CPR thanks to taking these charity courses over the past few years.

 This course is being offered as a blended course.
 This means that you must complete an online course component prior to attending the in-class component.
-The Canadian Red Cross claims it takes approximately 7-8 hours to complete the online course, but most participates claim it can be completed within a 3-5 hour time frame.
+The Canadian Red Cross advertises that it takes 7-8 hours to complete the online course, but most participates state it can be completed within a 3-5 hour time frame.
+You can log on as many times you wish.
 At the conclusion of the online component, you must print off the online course completion certificate, and bring it with you to the in-class portion.
 Failure to do so will mean you cannot get certified.

-The in-class component takes a day to complete (although the course can be scheduled into two half-day segments instead of one full day).
+The in-class component takes a day to complete.
 At the conclusion of the in-class component the participant shall become certified in Standard First Aid with level “C” CPR/AED (CPR for all ages).

 Currently you can choose to enroll in either of the following course offerings:

 The training space is generously being donated by the Royal Canadian Legion Branch #136.
-It’s address is:
+The facility’s address is:

 21 Charles Street, Milton, ON, L9T 2G5

 On-site parking is available at the back of the building at the corner of Commercial Street and Pearl Street.
-Public parking is also available across from the main entrance of the building at the corner of Charles Street and Mary Street.
+Public parking is also available across from the main entrance of the building at the corner of Charles Street and Mary Street (may need to pay for spots).

 To access the training room use the entrance on Charles Street underneath the main sign.